googleworkspace/java-samples/chat/client-libraries/cloud/README.md

 `mvn exec:java -Dexec.mainClass="replace.with.the.sample.mainClass"`
 wih the main class of the sample.

-For example, to run the sample `CreateMessageAppCred`, your should run `mvn exec:java -Dexec.mainClass="com.google.workspace.api.chat.samples.CreateMessageAppCred"`.
+For example, to run the sample `CreateMessageAppCred`, run `mvn exec:java -Dexec.mainClass="com.google.workspace.api.chat.samples.CreateMessageAppCred"`.

 ## Run with Gradle

 Execute `gradle run` after setting the main class of the sample in the `build.gradle` file.

-For example, to run the sample `CreateMessageAppCred`, your should use `com.google.workspace.api.chat.samples.CreateMessageAppCred`.
+For example, to run the sample `CreateMessageAppCred`, use `com.google.workspace.api.chat.samples.CreateMessageAppCred`.